johannesjh/favagtk/README.md

 Fava GTK allows to use the [Fava](https://github.com/beancount/fava) and [Beancount](https://github.com/beancount/beancount) double-entry bookkeeping software packages as a desktop application.

-* Makes it easy to install and use fava and beancount.
+* Easy installation using flatpak.

-* Simple installation using flatpak, no messing in the commandline  - a convenient way to open and edit beancount files as in any other desktop application.
+* Start fava and beancount as you would any other desktop application.

 * Built using GTK and webkit, packaged as flatpak application.